Facs

 Transcript

-application, namely historical knowledge, based on natural human curiosity to hear stories how it really has been – without any purpose.
-The people who gathered in public places in Greece to hear the ethical stories of Homer didn't want to use them for any special purpose, but they had a happy life when they listened to these internal voices [forces?].
-All of historical science is based on the same passion, to know how it really has been, to know the story of the past.
+application, namely historical knowledge, based on natural human curiosity to hear stories how it really has been—without any purpose.
+The people who gathered in public places in Greece to hear the poetical stories of a didn't want to use them for any special purpose, but they had a happy life when they listened to these eternal voices.1 All of historical science is based on the same passion, to know how it really has been,2 to know the story of the past.

-Finally,a, which includes the question: “How is the structure of being-itself?" – not any special being, not even human being, but being-itself universally.
+Finally, the knowledge of philosophy, which includes the question: “How is the structure of being-itself?"—not any special being, not even human being, but being-itself universally.
 This is the greatest of all curiosities and it is a curiosity which is so fundamental for the human mind that in every primitive myth, the philosophical question is present, expressed in a poetic-intuitive way, united with conceptual elements.
 Only later do the conceptual elements become independent.
-But again I would say: b
+But again I would say: every true philosopher is driven by the eros, by the love, to know what that being in which he finds himself, really is.
+He wants to know ultimate reality, and a philosophy which does not have this eros any more, which is self-sufficient in dealing with the logical presuppositions of science alone, is not driven by the philosophical eros.
+It may be driven by special scientific eros—I don’t mind this, and I don’t deny it—but philosophy as philosophy wants to know what the reality is in which we are living.

 I come now to the fourth function of human culture, based on the encounter with